 Santa Fe has never been a pacifist’s enclave.
-In fact, over its long history it has seen heads on spikes in the Plaza, dozens of Texans’ ears nailed to walls in the Palace of the Governors, Indian battles in the streets, and violent crimes committed with fists, knives, and guns.
+In fact, over its long history it has seen heads on spikes on the Plaza, dozens of Texans’ ears nailed to walls in the Palace of the Governors, Indian battles in the streets, and violent crimes committed with fists, knives, and guns.
 However, one commercial establishment in particular has seen more than its share of bloodshed and mayhem.
-Because within its walls, important political figures were taken down, competitors in love eliminated, and some simply drunken crimes committed.
+Within its walls important political figures were taken down, competitors in love eliminated, and some simply drunken crimes committed.

-What commercial Santa Fe establishment does history point a bloody figure at most often?
+What commercial Santa Fe establishment does history point a bloody finger at most often?

 - The Palace Bar